ShashankSuresh/Sample/API exercise.md

 ```
 ### Answer #2:

+`Front’s API RPM limit depends on factors such as Customer Relationship plans (Starter, Prime, Enterprise), authentication type (OAuth) and the integration as well.
-`Customer depending upon the plan have different rate limits for the messages.
-Here, for the POST method of tire-2 which is resource intensive routes are limited to 5 requests per resources per second for an endpoint.
-When we exceed the given rate limits we recieve 429 status code X-Front-Tier followed by header Retry-After how many seconds you need to wait before you can retry the request.
+In this example, the reason why we are thrown with an error ‘status: 429 and message: Rate limit exceeded for tier-2 route.
+Please retry in 341 milliseconds.’
+Is because the POST method of tire-2 which is resource intensive routes are limited to 5 requests per resources per second for an endpoint.
+When we exceed the given rate limits, we receive 429 status code X-Front-Tier followed by header Retry-After how many seconds you need to wait before you can retry the request.
-In order to avoid the error we should,
-check for the failures and make sure we increase the API rate limit beyond the limit provided by respected plan, have a word with customer success or account manager, or email support@frontapp.com.`
+In order to avoid the error, we should check for the failures and make sure we increase the API rate limit beyond the limit provided for the respective plan.
+To make necessary modifications to the API’s rate limit one should contact their customer success manager or account manager or Front’s support team at support@frontapp.com.
+`

 ![alt text](ScreenshotQ2.JPG)